jordanconway/runner-determinator-pid-controller/README.md

    - Calculates ideal spend trajectory for the month
    - Compares current spend to ideal trajectory
    - Uses PID controller to adjust job distribution
-   - Base percentage starts at 35% and is adjusted by PID output
+   - Base percentage is dynamically set from the rollout percentage fetched from the PyTorch test-infra issue, and is adjusted by PID output

 3. **Safety Measures**:
    - Stops routing to LF AWS account if budget is exceeded